biblibre/omeka-s-module-Search/README.md

 ----

-- Normalize the url query with a true standard (or the Omeka S one, or at the choice of the admin, or the developper of the forms and queriers).
+- Normalize the url query with a true standard (or the Omeka S one, or at the choice of the admin, or the developer of the forms and queriers).
 - Make the search arguments groupable to allow smart facets: always display all facets from the original queries, with "or" between facets of the same group, and "and" between groups.
 Require that the core api allows groups.